ingonyama-zk/icicle/docs/docs/icicle/primitives/program.md

 }
 ```

 Each symbols element at the vector argument `var` represent a *vector* input or output.
-The type od the symbol (`scalar_t` in this example) will be the type of the vectors' elements.
-In this example we craeted a lambda function with four inputs and three outputs.
+The type of the symbol (`scalar_t` in this example) will be the type of the vectors' elements.
+In this example we created a lambda function with four inputs and three outputs.

 Program support few pre-defined programs.
 The user can use those pre-defined programs without creating a lambda function, as will be explained in the next section.